On the Day of the Test

 - you are testing outside your country of citizenship

-- you are a U.S. Non-Citizen testing within the U.S.
+- you are not a U.S. Citizen and you are testing within the U.S.

 - you are unable to meet ID requirements